reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 ### Invalidating cache data

-Each individual `mutation` endpoint can `invalidate` particular tags in the cache.
+Each individual `mutation` endpoint can `invalidate` particular tags for existing cached data.
 Doing so enables a relationship between cached data from one or more `query` endpoints and the behaviour of one or more `mutation` endpoints.

 The `invalidatesTags` property on a `mutation` endpoint is used for this purpose.

-The example below declares that the `addPost` and `editPost` `mutation` endpoints `invalidate` the `'Post'` tag in the cache, using the `invalidatesTags` property for a `mutation` endpoint:
+The example below declares that the `addPost` and `editPost` `mutation` endpoints `invalidate` any cached data with the `'Post'` tag, using the `invalidatesTags` property for a `mutation` endpoint:

 ```js title="Example of invalidating tags in the cache"
 const api = createApi({